Bruno Veselica

-Bruno Veselica (24 January 1936 – 20 November 2018) was a Croatia-born Yugoslav footballer.
+Bruno Veselica (24 January 1936 – 20 November 2018) was a Croatian-born Yugoslav footballer.

 Career

 As a player, he was regarded as one of HNK Rijeka's best forwards of all time.
-He is the club's second highest top scorer of all time after Boško Bursać.
+He is the club's second-highest top scorer of all time after Boško Bursać.
 He was the club's top scorer for five seasons.
 After more than ten years spent with Rijeka, he continued his career with Olimpija Ljubljana.